 - Ethics Consulting for selected AI projects

-With Cyntha Wieringa, Roland Haring and Ali Nikrang from the Ars Electronica Futurelab, Karin Gabriel and Thomas Viehböck from the Ars Electronica Center’s Future Thinking School, as well as Veronika Liebl, Head of European Cooperations, and Christl Baur from the Ars Electronica Festival, the Linz-based platform for art, technology and society is represented by a number of experts.
+With Cyntha Wieringa, Maria Pfeifer, Roland Haring and Ali Nikrang from the Ars Electronica Futurelab, Thomas Viehböck from the Ars Electronica Center’s Future Thinking School, as well as Veronika Liebl, Head of European Cooperations, and Christl Baur from the Ars Electronica Festival, the Linz-based platform for art, technology and society is represented by a number of experts.

 Scientific support for manufacturing companies